 The problem with an actual website is that the “User”, that’s you, has to navigate to it.
 It doesn’t come to you.
 It’s great for display, and archive, but it doesn’t come to you.

 … eMail comes to you.
 So that seems the best way for me to reach you and keep you informed.

-The CRUISER NEWSER was born, and has been well received.
+The CRUISER NEWSER was born and has been well received.

 I create the Newser in MailChimp, a graphics and eMail management software, separate from OregonCoastHotRods, built in WordPress.
-If I were to include all the news in the website, I would have to recreate it from scratch.
+If I were to include all the news on the website, I would have to recreate it from scratch.
 Ummm… No.

 But I can give them to you here, for you to browse.
 It’s really fun to go back in time and see what we were doing.
 I will update this list with each new one.